 The colors in the app and the LEDs were actually designed to indicate different states.

-If your app shows your eeros outlined in blue and the eero LED is white, your network is connected and working properly.
-The white LED means the eero is up and running, while the app shows the eeros as blue to confirm they’re good to go.
+If your app shows your eeros outlined in green and the eero LED is white, your network is connected and working properly.
+The white LED means the eero is up and running, while the app shows the eeros as green to confirm they’re good to go.

 If the eeros on the eero app are outlined in yellow, but the eero LED is white, it means your eero is configuring, or in the process of setting up.
 Sit tight!